spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 The stock for product offers is defined in the corresponding merchant warehouse.
 The stock does not reflect the actual availability of products, as not all the items available in stock are available for sale.
 For example, when there are pending orders with offers, these order items are *reserved*, so they are not available for ordering, even if they are physically on hand.

 Merchants can define product offer stock in the Merchant Portal.
-See [Managing product offers](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/offers/managing-product-offers.html) for details.
+For details, see [Managing product offers](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/offers/managing-product-offers.html).

 Also, you can do the following using the data import:
 * Manage stock of product offers for a merchant by importing the product offer and stock data separately: [File details: product_offer_stock.csv](/docs/marketplace/dev/data-import/{{page.version}}/file-details-product-offer-stock.csv.html).